 Mr Peter Jopling AM QC – Barrister (advocate) member

 Peter is a Queen’s Counsel specialising in commercial law and trade practices law.
 He was admitted to practice in 1978 and signed the Victorian roll in 1980.
 Peter served as an Associate to High Court Justices Sir Keith Aickin and Sir Ninian Stephen.
 He was appointed QC in 1996.
 Peter has held positions as director, member and chair for a range of organisations and committees.
-He is currently a Governor of the Florey Neurosciences Institutes, director of the Ian Potter Museum of Art, member of the Board of Examiners of the Supreme Court of Victoria, member of the Victorian College of the Arts Foundation, a member of the advisory board of the Centre for Ethical Leadership at the University of Melbourne, a director of the Menzies Foundation and a trustee of the McClelland Sculpture Park and Gallery.
+He is currently a Governor of the Florey Neurosciences Institutes, director of the Ian Potter Museum of Art, member of the Victorian College of the Arts Foundation, a member of the advisory board of the Centre for Ethical Leadership at the University of Melbourne, and a director of the Menzies Foundation.

 Ms Cate Wood – Non-lawyer member